Design and Technology

 - Design a product based on evaluating existing products.

 - As designers, children will develop skills and attributes they can use beyond school and into adulthood.

 - At Portfields, each year group has a garden plot and takes ownership and responsibility for cultivating the relevant crops, which can then be used in food technology projects.

 - Curriculum books will show children’s design tasks, use skills from across the curriculum to fully explore the design process, evaluate work and self-evaluate.
 Teachers will ensure work is marked and assessed against the curriculum objectives.
-There will also be a Design Technology focussed displays in every year group alongside celebrating the children’s work.

-- The Design Technology National Curriculum and EYFS is planned for and covered in full within the EYFS, KS1 and KS2 school curriculum.
+- The Design and Technology National Curriculum is planned for and covered in full within the EYFS, KS1 and KS2 school curriculum.
 Whilst the EYFS and National Curriculum forms the foundation of our curriculum, we make sure that children learn additional skills, knowledge and understanding and enhance our curriculum as and when necessary.

 - As designers, children will learn a range of skills that ensures that the children are aware of health and safety issues related to the tasks undertaken.
 These cross curricular links will help develop children’s opportunities to learn life skills and apply skills to ‘hands on’ situations in a purposeful context.
-These will include solving problems, independent learning and collaborative learning; children may well be asked to work as part of a team learning to support and help one another towards a challenging, yet rewarding goal.
+These will include solving problems, independent learning and collaborative learning.
+Children may well be asked to work as part of a team, learning to support and help one another towards a challenging, yet rewarding goal.